MCSManager/MCSManager/README.md

 ## What is MCSManager?

-**MCSManager Panel** (or simply MCSM Panel) is an Free, distributed, lightweight control panel that can be deployed within minutes and supports most game servers or console programs.
+**MCSManager Panel** (Simply MCSM Panel) is an Free, Secure, Distributed, Modern Control Panel for Minecraft and Steam Game Servers.

-MCSM has already gained a certain level of popularity within the community, specifically Minecraft.
+MCSManager has already gained a certain level of popularity within the community, specifically Minecraft.
 It provides one-stop management for instances across multiple servers and provides a secure and reliable multi-user permission system.
 In addition, MCSM continuously offers support to server administrators of Minecraft, Terraria, and Steam games, aiming to provide a healthy and prosperous community.

 ![failed_to_load_screenshot.png](/.github/panel-image.png)